dvkcool/slack-numfact-bot/README.md

-# Building a Slack Horoscope Bot on Hasura
+# Building a Slack Number fact Bot on Hasura

 This tutorial consists of a quickstart slack bot which can be easily deployed and modified.